 The most common approach to building new capabilities is to put people on training courses for two or three days.
 The expectation is that they will return demonstrating the desired behaviors that will enable the change.
 In our experience this doesn’t actually happen.

 Having tested a number of different approaches, we’ve developed a model that has proven successful in a number of different settings.
 This helped us introduce an Agile approach to those organizations and enabled them to deliver sustained and far-reaching change.
 If you want to learn more about the results see here.

 We start with a two day kick-off event that engages potential leaders.
-This gives the initial boost that get people started and it creates an appetite for the change.
-This kick off also helps build a common language amongst the participants and aligns their understanding of the key principles of Agile.
+This gives the initial boost that gets people started and it creates an appetite for the change.
+This kick off also helps build a common language among the participants and aligns their understanding of the key principles of Agile.

 Off the back of this we then take enthusiastic candidates on a journey to evolve their skills through a time-boxed coaching program.
 We not only teach and demonstrate the theory behind Agile and Lean using VFQ Education, but also help them introduce incremental change to their organization.
 Coming out of the coaching program, leaders are able to become champions for sustaining new practices within their teams and driving continuous improvement throughout the organization.

 Changing the culture of your organization isn’t trivial.
 Organizations are essentially a collection of people brought together with the intent to achieve a mission.
 If you want the change to stick, you need to engage your own people.
 And the best way to do this is to invest in developing leaders who can then drive and sustain change.